chanhosuh/resume/resume.md

 # Employment
 - **Capital One**\
-  Apr 2019 - current, *Principal software engineer*
+  Apr 2019 - current, *Senior engineer / tech lead*
+    - As lead for Python data lake usertools, ensure users are insulated from rapid infrastructure changes while maintaining a consistent interface.

 - **LoanStreet Inc.**\
   Mar 2018 - Feb 2019, *Senior software engineer in financial technology*
-    - Re-architected loan syndication tech stack using domain-driven design to faciliate interaction with the business and ensure closer adherence to business rules
+    - Re-architected loan syndication tech stack using domain-driven design to faciliate interaction with the business and ensure closer adherence to business rules.
-    - Created and managed GitHub issues for team of 4 developers.
-Engaged in business-driven development testing with project manager.
+    - Created and managed issues for a team of 4.
+Collaborated with the business on functional testing.
-    - As hands-on lead, wrote core Python libraries for event-sourced microservices which communicated via RabbitMQ and REST, created Docker configurations, and set standards from writing and testing code to Git workflow and continuous integration
+    - As hands-on lead, wrote core Python libraries for event-sourced microservices communicating through RabbitMQ & REST, created Docker configurations, and set standards from code quality to Git workflow and CI.

 - **MIO Partners** (McKinsey & Co subsidiary)\
   Mar 2016 - Feb 2018, *Quant developer for trading*
     - Created Python-based portfolio management tools which are used